Two astronauts are left behind in space as Boeing's troubled capsule returns to Earth empty

 Flight controllers conducted more test firings of the capsule’s thrusters following undocking; one failed to ignite.
 Engineers suspect the more the thrusters are fired, the hotter they become, causing protective seals to swell and obstruct the flow of propellant.
 They won’t be able to examine any of the parts; the section holding the thrusters was ditched just before reentry.

-Starliner will be transported back to NASA’s Kennedy Space Center, where the analyses will unfold.
+Starliner will be transported in a couple weeks back to NASA’s Kennedy Space Center, where the analyses will unfold.

 “We will review the data and determine the next steps for the program,” Boeing program manager Mark Nappi said in a statement.